thespaceofallpotential/relative-general-domain/README.md

-# relative general-domain
+# common sense

-An exploration of the evolution of universal form, complexity, knowledge, and intelligence, in terms of P vs NP/ NP-hard/ NP-complete/ etc...
+Exploring the evolution of knowledge and intelligence *(and more broadly the evolution of universal form and complexity)*, in terms of P vs NP/ NP-hard/ NP-complete *"longest common subsequence"* [^1]

 #### *—if a solution is easy to check, is it easy to find?*